 The Sony A7R III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D60 writes its imaging data to Compact Flash cards, while the A7R III uses SDXC or Memory Stick PRO Duo cards.
 The A7R III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D60 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D60 and Sony Alpha A7R III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the Canon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D60 was succeeded by the Canon 10D.
+Both the D60 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The D60 was replaced by the Canon 10D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.